trntv/apis-list/README.md

 - [Fuck Off as a Service](https://github.com/apis-list/apis-list/blob/main/apis/fuck-off-as-a-service/fuck-off-as-a-service.md) - Introduction FOAAS (Fuck Off As A Service) provides a modern, RESTful, scalable solution to the common problem of telling people to fuck off
 - [Full Contact](https://github.com/apis-list/apis-list/blob/main/apis/full-contact/full-contact.md) - Build a clearer picture of your customers in minutes with our data-focused APIs
 - [Gfycat](https://github.com/apis-list/apis-list/blob/main/apis/gfycat/gfycat.md) - Gfycat’s API - collection of GIFs
-- [GoodReads](https://github.com/apis-list/apis-list/blob/main/apis/goodreads/goodreads.md) - The Goodreads API allows developers access to Goodreads data in order to help websites or applications that deal with books be more personalized, social,
+- [GoodReads](https://github.com/apis-list/apis-list/blob/main/apis/goodreads/goodreads.md) - The Goodreads API allows developers access to Goodreads data in order to help websites or applications that deal with books be more personalized, social
 - [Gravatar](https://github.com/apis-list/apis-list/blob/main/apis/gravatar/gravatar.md) - Use the links below to find out more about constructing request URLs, different imp
 - [Gumroad](https://github.com/apis-list/apis-list/blob/main/apis/gumroad/gumroad.md) - Gumroad helps creators do more of what they love by offering tools to get paid online, they have sent over $202M to artists, designers, educators, writers, influencers and more
 - [Gyazo](https://github.com/apis-list/apis-list/blob/main/apis/gyazo/gyazo.md) - Overview The Gyazo API can be used in a wide array of apps to upload new images, show a Gyazo userâ€™s images, and more